amysimmons/testing-javascript/README.md

 #### Configure lint-staged

-We add `.lintstagedrc` to our project and tell it to run ESLint for all files that end in .js. and Prettier for all the files that can be prettified.
+We add a `.lintstagedrc` file to our project and tell it to run ESLint for all files that end in .js. and Prettier for all the files that can be prettified.

 ```JavaScript
 {